 “High Spenders” captures customers who score in the highest percentile on “monetary value.”
 It includes those of your customers who have spent the most and includes the whole range recency and frequency scores.

-A common method to reach a similar outcome is to upload a custom list from your CRM to Facebook or Google.
+A common method to reach your best customers, or get lookalikes of your best customers, is to upload a custom list from your CRM to Facebook or Google.
 In other words, export a list of customers, run an RFM scoring process, filter out your top customers, and then upload that list to Facebook.
 That list is then matched to Facebook users using your customers’ email addresses, so Facebook can use it as the basis for their lookalike model.

 Using your Velocidi audience is an easier option because it’s activated directly to Facebook.
 The process of identifying high-value individuals is already done without manual work.
 And the list updates automatically, so you never have to worry about it growing stale.